 This is one of my favorite songs about money.
 This track shows love to the hustlers, talking about the daily quest for money.
 It explains the mindset of hustling as a key to living in the hood.

 Biggie tells a tale about how a woman he trusted was only getting in his bed for his money.
 Lil Kim counters by recounting the conniving men in her life.
-She empowers the money over men mentality that you can find in women rappers today.
-This another one of the best rap songs about money of all time.
+She empowers the money-over-men mentality that you can find in women rappers today.
+This is another one of the best rap songs about money of all time.
 It made it to #17 on the Billboard charts.

 Lil Wayne makes a case for money over bitches, using the chorus from the previously mentioned Get Money.
 He then focuses on his finances that he can never get enough money, no matter how much.